top of page

 solar battery backup

 When the grid experiences a massive power outage, it can create dangerous conditions for everyone in the area.
-Home and business owners looking for more reliable power even during an outage event might look into diesel or propane-powered generators or installing a PV system with solar battery backup.
+Home and business owners looking for more reliable power even during an outage might consider diesel—or propane-powered generators or installing a PV system with solar battery backup.

-As an installer, it’s important to know the pros and cons of a generator vs solar panels in terms of necessary equipment, cost, reliability, capacity, and more.
-We’ll explore the difference between a solar battery backup and a generator and highlight some of the top performers in both categories on the market today.
+As an installer, it’s important to know the pros and cons of a solar battery vs generator in terms of necessary equipment, cost, reliability, capacity, and more.
+We’ll explore the difference between a solar battery backup vs a generator and highlight some of the top performers in both categories on the market today.

 Solar Battery Backup